 Americans with Disabilities Act: The Americans with Disabilities Act of 1990 (ADA) prohibits discrimination and ensures equal opportunities for persons with disabilities in employment, state and local government services, public accommodations, commercial facilities and transportation.

 ORIENTATION

+During your orientation we will cover many important procedures and policies.
+If at any time you feel that you are not comfortable with your position, please feel free to discuss your concerns with the Director.

+You will be given a copy of the Personnel Policy Packet and Parent Policy Packet for your review and for your convenience.
+Copies are also kept in the office and teacher lounge.

+The success of the Center is built on your support.
+By keeping a positive disposition toward the facility, your co-workers, the children and their families, your job will continue to keep Northwoods Child Development Center among the Northwoods finest child development facilities.

-All new employees, substitutes, and regularly scheduled volunteers, are required to complete an initial orientation within a week of starting work, including:
+All new employees, substitutes, and regularly scheduled volunteers are required to complete an initial orientation within one week of starting work.
+Orientation topics include:

 Center policies